igormironchik/markdown-tools/README.md

 have auto tests for them.

-[^1]: If you are one from these groups of people - you are welcome to make PRs to adapt this application to your language.
+[^1]: If you are one from these groups of people - you are welcome to make PRs to adapt this application to your language, or just explain me your rules, you are welcome to write me to igor.mironchik@gmail.com